swiftlang/swift-evolution/process.md

 Currently, there is only one evolution workgroup:

-* The [Language Workgroup](https://www.swift.org/language-workgroup/#evolution-process) has authority over the evolution of the Swift language and its standard library.
+* The [Language Steering Group][language-steering-group] has authority over the evolution of the Swift language and its standard library.

 The Core Team manages (or delegates) the evolution process for proposals outside these areas.
 The Core Team also retains the power to override the evolution decisions of workgroups when necessary.